 Eczema Diet Plan

 Eczema can affect all aspects of your life.
 Having a plan to address your diet and lifestyle could help reduce your symptoms.
 A naturopathic nutritionist will help you identify the root causes of your eczema so you can address them.
-An effective plan which takes into account your individual constitution will achieve the best results.
+An effective eczema diet plan which takes into account your individual constitution will achieve the best results.
 We will give you a structured plan and advice you on how best to reduce your symptoms.
 It will not be a quick fix, it will be a journey and it will take time for you to see results.
 If you are ready to take charge of your own health.
 Then book a FREE 15 minute nutrition session to discuss your symptoms and have your questions answered with Wellthy Clinic.

 Follow Up Session